Template category

 Actual documents: Attorney-drafted Contract of Sale, escrow letter, Property Condition Disclosure Statement (or $500 credit), condo/co-op offering plan riders, rent-reg riders (NYC).

 Requirements & nuances: Offers aren’t binding; the deal is enforceable only after attorney-prepared contract is signed and exchanged.
 Sellers of 1–4 family homes must deliver the PCDS or give a $500 credit.
 NYC leases must include rent-stabilization riders where applicable; HSTPA tightened fees, deposits, and notices.
+A Property Management Agreement — New York helps formalize landlord-agent duties, lease rider delivery, and rent compliance steps under HSTPA, especially for NYC-regulated units.
 E-signs are recognized under ESRA.

 Common searches: “NY attorney review timeline”, “PCDS vs $500 credit NY”, “NYC rent rider list”.